ashwan1/django-deepspeech-server/README.md

 # django-deepspeech-server
 This is [Mozilla deepspeech](https://github.com/mozilla/DeepSpeech) server implemented in django.
-One can record sound in browser and submit it to get corresponding text.
-This is working prototype, focus is on implementation rather than design of user interface.
+One can record sound in browser or upload compatible wav file and submit it to get corresponding text.

 ## Acknowledgement
 First of all, thanks to mozilla for such a awesome project.
 Speech to text is revolutionary technology that has huge scope in future and these type of open source efforts will definitely help nurture this tech.